BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 The VITA team proposes Freeze-Omni, a speech-to-speech dialogue model with both low-latency and high intelligence while the training process is based on a frozen LLM. 🌟

-Freeze-Omni exhibits the characteristic of being "**smart**" as it is constructed upon a "**frozen**" text-modality LLM.
+Freeze-Omni exhibits the characteristic of being **smart** as it is constructed upon a **frozen** text-modality LLM.
 This enables it to keep the original intelligence of the LLM backbone, without being affected by the forgetting problem induced by the fine-tuning process for integration of the speech modality. ✨

 ---